-I’ll cover some of the best open-back headphones for gaming that you can get on the market with this article.
+In this article, I’ll cover some of the best open-back headphones for gaming that you can get on the market with this article.

 I’ll talk about the best ways of choosing the right option for your particular needs and answer the most typical questions about the matter.

 SENNHEISER HD 599 Open Back Headphones